violet flowers in the woods

 • Cold-infuse fresh leaves overnight in cool water

-• Blend fresh leaves with water and strain
+• Or blend fresh leaves with water and strain

 • Apply cooled infusion externally as a skin wash